Miki Onaga: Kyojo Cup debut and early success (2019–2021)

-Maiden Kyojo Cup title and first race abroad (2022–present)
+Maiden Kyojo Cup title and first races abroad (2022–present)

 Onaga stayed with Fujita Pharmacy Racing in 2022.
 She won the first three races of the season and clinched her maiden Kyojo Cup title with a race to spare.
 In 2023, Onaga joined RSS in Kyojo Cup.
 Following a third place in the opening round and finishing second to Ai Miura by 78 milliseconds in round two, Onaga won the final two races of the season but ended the season runner-up to Miura in the points.

 In early 2024, RSS announced that Onaga would remain with them for a double program in Kyojo Cup and TGR GR86/BRZ Cup.
 She won two races in Kyojo Cup and led the standings ahead of the final round, but following a lock-up which sent her to the back of the field on the opening lap, Onaga wasn't able to score points and ended the season runner-up in points to Aimi Saito.
 During 2024, Onaga raced in two rounds of the Toyota GR Cup North America, scoring a best result of 19th at Barber Motorsports Park.

-On December 25, 2024, it was announced that Onaga would join Toyota-supported Kids com Team KCMG ahead of her seventh season in Kyojo Cup.
+On 25 December 2024, it was announced that Onaga would join Toyota-supported Kids com Team KCMG ahead of her seventh season in Kyojo Cup.
 In early 2025, OTG Motor Sports announced Onaga as a driver for them in Japanese F4 and in the TGR GR86/BRZ Cup.
+In Kyojo Cup, Onaga scored a lone win in the second Kyojo Final of the year and scored six more podiums to end the year runner-up in points, while in Japanese F4, Onaga scored a best result of 13th in the season-opening race at Fuji.

+The following year, Onaga returned to Nat Team KCMG to continue in Kyojo Cup.
+In parallel, Onaga returned to OTG Motor Sports for to race in the F4 Japanese Championship and the TGR GR86/BRZ Cup.